rubenrua/Notes/dev_notes.md

 Cuando un sistema está en producción cuesta horrores sacarlo de ahí (preguntadle a los bancos) — @javisantana

+Organizations which design systems (in the broad sense used here) are constrained to produce designs which are copies of the communication structures of these organizations
+— Conway's law

-Cuando uno tiene un martillo todo le parecen clavos
+Cuando uno tiene un martillo todo le parecen clavos (otra version de Conway's law) — Manel
-— Manel

 If debugging is the process of removing bugs, then programming must be the process of putting them in.